Woguem/Financial_Risk_AI_Agent/Readme.md

-This code creates a chatebot with RAG.
+This code creates an artificial intelligence agent with reinforcement learning for financial risks.